kmarusek/1010/wp-content/plugins/fast-velocity-minify/readme.txt

 = How can I load CSS async? =
 You are probably a developer if you are trying this.
 The answer is: make sure FVM is only generating 1 CSS file, because "async" means multiple files will load out of order (however CSS needs order most of the times).
 If FVM is generating more than 1 CSS file per mediatype, try to manually dequeue some of the CSS files that are breaking the series on FVM (such as external enqueued files), or add their domain to the settings to be merged together.
 Please note... this is an advanced option for skilled developers.
 Do not try to fiddle with these settings if you are not one, as it will almost certainly break your site layout and functionality.

+= Why is FVM using defer instead of async javascript? = The answer is simple.
+For compatibility reasons and to avoid some undefined javascript errors, we need to preserve the order of scripts.
+Async means that any js files will load in parallel without waiting for each other or without following a specific order.
+If FVM generates multiple JS files for your site, using Async could cause footer scripts to load before the header scripts in an inconsistent manner.
+By using defer, we make sure the scripts load in order, as defined by each plugin and theme developer.
+Your ads or scripts wich are already specifically async will continue to be so, unless you specifically mark them to be merged as well.

 = I have a complaint or I need support right now. = Before getting angry because you have no answer within a few hours (even with paid plugins, sometimes it takes weeks...), please be informed about how wordpress.org and the plugins directory work.
 The plugins directory is an open source, free service where developers and programmers contribute (on their free time) with plugins that can be downloaded and installed by anyone "at their own risk" and are all released under the GPL license.
 While all plugins have to be approved and reviewed by the WordPress team before being published (for dangerous code, spam, etc.) this does not change the license or add any warranty.
 All plugins are provided as they are, free of charge and should be used at your own risk (so you should make backups before installing any plugin or performing updates) and it is your sole responsibility if you break your site after installing a plugin from the plugins directory.
 For a full version of the license, please read: https://wordpress.org/about/gpl/